-If you have a specific issues or complaint which has not been resolved in speaking with the class teacher then please contact Assistant Head Teacher and SENCo Mr Viinikka.
-Please call him directly through the school switchboard or ask in the school office for an appointment.
+If you have a specific issues or complaint which has not been resolved in speaking with the class teacher then please contact Acting Deputy Head Teacher and SENCo Mr Viinikka.
+Please email, call him directly through the school switchboard or ask in the school office for an appointment.